prtsh/Classic-Distributed-Systems-Papers/README.md

 # Classic-Distributed-Systems-Papers
-papers judged over a period of time to be of the highest quality and outstanding of its kind.
+Papers judged over a period of time to be of the highest quality and outstanding of its kind.

+The articles are open and free as wind and water.
+All copyrights belong to the respective authors and entities.